Tree martin: Description

-P. n. timoriensis, the smallest subspecies, breeds mainly in Timor.
-It has dark streaks on the throat and neck.

 Behaviour

 Tree martins breed, depending on region, from July through to January, either in pairs or semi-colonially depending on nest site availability.
 Nests are constructed in natural holes in dead trees or rock crevices, but increasingly in artificial sites on bridges and buildings.
 This is most common in western Australia, where breeding occurs even in large cities like Adelaide and Perth.
 Tree martins also occasionally reline the nests of welcome swallows, and may displace the owners to obtain the nest.

 The nest, unusually for a cliff swallow, is often made just from grass and leaves, but may be reinforced with mud.
 A mud and plant fibre cement is also used to reduce the width of the entrance to the breeding hole.
 The clutch is 3–5, usually four, brown and mauve-spotted white eggs, and this species is often double-brooded.